 Did you know that these species were non-native?

 Species like wild hogs, nutria and zebra muscles grab headlines, but some introduced species have not only been accepted as part of the American landscape, but are also considered valued game species for hunters and fisherman.
-The five animals below have become such a part of the fabric of the American outdoors that many might not even know they weren't native in the first place.
-Did you?
+They have been here so long they have become fully engrained into the outdoor culture of North America.

 Hard to believe that the ring-necked pheasant isn't native.
 It is the official state bird of South Dakota and a beloved game bird by hunters.
 Pheasants were introduced to the state of Washington from China in 1881 by Owen Nickerson Denny, a former U.S Consul general in Shanghai, China.
 Few of the the 60 birds originally released survived, but Denny kept at it, releasing more birds in 1882 and 1884.
 A population of pheasants finally took hold in Oregon's Willamette Valley and were transplanted to other regions.